Floquet vacuum engineering: Laser-driven chiral soliton lattice in the QCD vacuum: Abstract

 \section{Abstract}

 What happens to the QCD vacuum when a time-periodic circularly polarized laser field with a sufficiently large intensity and frequency is applied?
-Based on the Floquet formalism for periodically driven systems and the systematic low-energy effective theory of QCD, we show that for a sufficiently large frequency and above a critical intensity, the QCD vacuum is unstable against the chiral soliton lattice of pions, a crystalline structure of topological solitons that spontaneously breaks parity and continuous translational symmetries.
-In the chiral limit, in particular, the QCD vacuum is found unstable by the laser with an arbitrary small intensity.
+Based on the Floquet formalism for periodically driven systems and the systematic low-energy effective theory of QCD, we show that for a sufficiently large frequency and above a critical intensity, the QCD vacuum is unstable against the chiral soliton lattice of pions; a crystalline structure of topological solitons that spontaneously breaks parity and continuous translational symmetries.
 Our work would pave the way for novel ``Floquet vacuum engineering."